Brianhhhhhh/ECE552/README.md

 ### Modules Needed

-- ALU (whl working on)
+- ALU (lw sw opcode to do)
-- Flag Register (to be discussed)
+- Flag Register (to be discussed) DONE
-- Data Memory
+- Data Memory (whl working on)
 - Branch Mux (to be discussed)
-- Instruction Fetch (maybe in cpu.v, to be discussed)
+- Instruction Fetch , hz working on
-- Instruction Decode (maybe in cpu.v, to be discussed)
+- Instruction Decode , tzq working on
-- cpu
+- cpu (to be discussed)